Ovarian Reserve Testing

 What to know

-This testing option can only be used by those between the age of 20 and 50 (inclusive), as results cannot be provided to those outside of these age ranges.
+This kit can only be used by those between the ages of 19 and 50 (inclusive), as we cannot provide results to those outside of this age range.

 How it works